The Work That Reconnects and Active Hope

 Q – How many participants are in the group?

-A – Max 8.
-(Suitable for ages 18+) to maintain the integrity and bond of the group as we explore delicate topics.
+A – Max 8 people for the Active Hope Study Group, other sessions vary.
+(Suitable for ages 18+) The small groups allow for us to maintain the integrity and bond of the group as we explore delicate topics.

 Q - What is the format and what's involved?

 1) Read Active Hope book bit by bit as instructed (order now!)

 3) Meet weekly or fortnightly as per event (webinar or meeting) to discuss the book and engage in exercises